ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 During the main phase, while you are the active player and there are no unresolved effects, you may start an attack by declaring your attackers.
 You attack players, not their cards (you can only attack opposing units directly if the attacking unit has 'challenger').

 - You may attack up to three times per round, with any number of units each time.
-- Both attacking and blocking causes units to flip.
+- Both attacking and blocking causes units to exhaust.
-- You cannot attack or block with flipped units.
+- You cannot attack or block with exhausted units.

 Combat phase outline:
 1. Combat begins with the attacking player being active, declaring one or more attackers and committing any desired cards/effects to the horizon.